zer0cache/matic-docs/docs/develop/alchemy.md

 npm install dotenv --save
 ```

-Then, create a `.env` file in the root directory of our project, and add your Metamask private key and HTTP Alchemy API URL to it.
+Then, create a `.env` file in the root directory of our project, and add your MetaMask private key and HTTP Alchemy API URL to it.

 :::warning Warning